SmartAdvisorOnline

 Keep the workflow boring and repeatable.
 First, disconnect the VPN and capture your baseline in the Leak Test Tool.
 Then reconnect, wait for the tunnel to settle, and run the same test again.
 Compare IP, DNS, IPv6, and WebRTC output.
 If the DNS provider still looks like your ISP, you have a leak.
 If the IP changes but the resolver does not, you still have a leak.
 If everything looks right in the browser but apps misbehave, the issue may sit deeper in the operating system.

-The same principle applies whether you are debugging Netflix, Hulu, Disney+, BBC iPlayer, or Sky Go.
+The same principle applies whether you are debugging Netflix, BBC iPlayer, Disney+, BBC iPlayer, or Sky Go.
 Streaming errors often look like geo-blocks, but many of them begin as messy DNS, IPv6, or stale session signals.

 How to fix DNS leaks on each platform